Eric Ayala bounced back from a rough game. Now he needs his teammates to join him.

 “If we don't play almost as well as we can play, we're not going to win,” Turgeon said. “...
 Last year, we won some games we didn't play well.
 But this isn't last year.
 This is this year's team, and the league is even better than it was last year.”

 Ayala has improved as his Maryland career has progressed.
 He plays with more physicality and can drive into the paint to score.
 This season, he said he has focused on not settling for three-pointers as often, and so far, that has worked.
-About 52 percent of his field goal attempts are threes, compared to 60 percent last season.
-Meanwhile, he’s taking layups 33 percent of the time, compared to 25 percent last season.
-He’s shooting better from all areas, too.
+About 52 percent of his field goal attempts are threes, compared with 60 percent last season.
+Meanwhile, he is taking layups 33 percent of the time, compared with 25 percent last season.
+He is shooting better from all areas, too.
 Ayala is 34.1 percent from three-point range (27.4 percent last season).
 His success rate on midrange jumpers has improved slightly (27.3 percent last season to 30.4 percent).
-On layups, he’s shooting 69.6 percent (58.3 percent last season).
+On layups, he is shooting 69.6 percent (58.3 percent last season).

 After Ayala’s short-lived struggles, his return to form has helped Maryland.
 He was integral to the Terps’ win against Purdue.
 After the Penn State game, Turgeon said Ayala “really was the only guy we felt like could make some shots, so we were trying to play through him.”
 In doing so, Ayala reached his career high.
 But that loss was a reminder of this team’s reality: Maryland cannot rely on the performance of a single player.